-- ➤ The Rotax 914UL 115HP with TURBO, which provides for the maintenance of the full power range at any altitude.
-Although there is some added weight resulting from the addition of a turbo and associated equipment, this version promises to be popular for heavy pilots in hot and high environments. - The Rotax 912ULS-I-BB 135HP INJECTION BIG BORE, supplies the most appropriate power to the helicopter thanks to the ECU electronically controlling the injection system linked to bigger cylinders.
+The Rotax 912ULS-I-BB 135HP, supplies the most appropriate power to the helicopter thanks to the ECU electronically controlling the injection system linked to bigger cylinders' bore.
 The improvements made on the basic engine are performed within Dynali Sprl.
 The benefits of this version are the high torque and a comfortable power margin, without increasing the aircraft's weight.
-Furthermore, the fuel consumption stays close to 20 L/h.
+Furthermore, the fuel consumption stays close to 22 L/h.
 Therefore, it is the solution with the best Power/Weight and Power/Fuel consumption ratio.

-H3 Sport 115 HP 135 HP
+H3 Sport 135 HP

-Engine Rotax 914UL Rotax 912ULS-I-BB
+Engine Rotax 912ULS-I-BB

-Bore 1200 cm 3 1600 cm3
+Bore 1600 cm 3

-Specificity Turbo Injection M150 & Big Bore
+Specificity Injection M150 & big bore

-Cooling Water, oi l and air
+Cooling Water, oil and air